Behind the camera: Malcome Browne

 …So while other correspondents got tired of the endless Buddhist street demonstrations that were going on all that summer, I stuck with them, because I had the sense that sooner or later something would happen.
 [The night before the Quang-Duc protest, a message was sent] to half a dozen other American correspondents, but they all ignored it.
 I did not.
 That morning a Buddhist monk went out and sat down in a main intersection in downtown Saigon.
 Two of his fellow monks poured gasoline over him, and he set himself on fire [at 9:22 AM] and died [13 min later].
 I was there, the only western correspondent present and taking pictures.
 I suppose I took six or eight rolls of 35-millimeter film … [By 10:45AM he had the film en route to Tokyo]

 Diem’s regime handled the burning badly.
 He quickly tried to pass off the whole protest as a Buddhist plot with monks working somehow with the communists.
-He tarred Browne with same brush claiming that the enemy had bribed him.
-Things where made worse when the Madame Nhu a famous outspoken relative of Diem was quoted as saying, “I would clap hands at seeing another monk barbeque show…” After this quote Madame Nhu became known and feared as the “Dragon Lady”.
+He tarred Browne with the same brush claiming that the enemy had bribed him.
+Things were made worse when Madame Nhu a famous outspoken relative of Diem was quoted as saying, “I would clap hands at seeing another monk barbeque show…” After this quote, Madame Nhu became known and feared as the “Dragon Lady”.

 The regime was so outraged over the whole incident, and in a later protest, the secret police cornered and beat Browne and some reporter colleagues, including Peter Arnett.
 Browne, the actual target was able to half climb a pole while Arnett took the brunt of the blows.
 He was eventually pulled down and his camera smashed but not before he snapped off a few pictures with the same Minolta camera that captured Duc’s burning body.
 One of the pictures Browne salvaged from the camera was of famous Vietnam correspondent David Halberstam brawling with the police while trying to pull Arnett to safety.

 Thich Quang Duc’s suicide was the first of many other self-immolations around Vietnam.
 The Buddhist protest exposed the hypocrisy of the American policy in Vietnam.
-The question of how could the white house claim to be protecting freedom by supporting Diem, when the government practised such severe religious persecution was not answered.
+The question of how could the white house claim to be protecting freedom by supporting Diem when the government practiced such severe religious persecution was not answered.
 After a crackdown on the Buddhist protests began, America cut off aid and the White House became hostile after more and more monks and nuns doused themselves in fuel and lit themselves on fire.
-When American intelligence learned of a plot to assassinate Diem in a coup attempt, US officials contacted the conspirators and assured them that U.S. would not interfere.
-On Nov 2, 1963 Diem and his younger brother where killed.
+When American intelligence learned of a plot to assassinate Diem in a coup attempt, US officials contacted the conspirators and assured them that the U.S. would not interfere.
+On Nov 2, 1963, Diem and his younger brother were killed.